About: Leadership Team

 Ruth A. McMahon

 Chief Development Officer

-Ruth McMahon joined Trilogy as the Director of Development and External Affairs in December 2006.
+Ruth McMahon became Chief Development Officer in 2013 after serving as Director of Development and External Affairs since December 2006.
 Ruth’s responsibilities include creating and implementing overall development, marketing, and public relations plans and strategies.
 She partners with Trilogy’s Board on all fundraising efforts and activities.
 Ruth earned her undergraduate degree in management from Purdue University in West Lafayette, Indiana in 1987.
 Before focusing on development, Ms. McMahon served for many years as a Regional Sales Manager and as a Marketing Services Manager.
 Her experience in fundraising and community outreach include benefit Chair positions and business development within the Catholic Archdiocese of Chicago.
 Ruth has been an active member of Association of Fundraising Professionals since 2007.